Hell houses, and other dramatic scenes at Halloween

 involving over 180 members of the congregation in its construction and

-times will be like for those who are left behind when Jesus 'raptures' the
+times will be like for those who are left behind after Jesus 'raptures' the

 saved Christians onto himself.
-Those who have died will have their bodies reconstructed, and
+Those who have been saved and have died will have their bodies reconstructed.
+They

-will leave the grave, rising towards Christ in the sky.
-Saved Christians who are alive at the time
+will leave their graves, rising towards Christ in the sky.
+Then, saved Christians who are alive at the time

-of the second coming of Jesus will rise bodily into the sky to join Jesus as
+of the second coming of Jesus will later rise bodily into the sky from wherever they are on Earth to join Jesus as

-well.
-One Revelation Walk scene shows a traffic accident resulting from vehicles going out of
+One of the Revelation Walk scenes shows a traffic accident resulting from vehicles going out of

-control as their drivers exit through the roofs of the car or truck.
-The rapture
+control as their drivers exit through the roofs of their car or truck to meet Jesus.
+Scenes of Hell and

 The Metro Heights Baptist Church near Stockbridge, GA